zulip/zulip/contrib_bots/bots/foursquare/readme.md

 * If the user enters a wrong word, like "@foursquare 80000 donuts" or "@foursquare", then an error message saying invalid input will be displayed.

-* To get the required API Key, visit: https://developer.foursquare.com/overview/auth for more information.
+* To get the required API key, visit: https://developer.foursquare.com/overview/auth for more information.